stccenter/AQ-Formal-Study/DNN/SKLearn/scikit_dnn_README.md

 Step-by-step to load data:

-Directory: Ensure all data files are stored in the directory 'C:/Users/Seren Smith/Documents/George Mason University/STC_Work/Purple Air/Pre-Processing/output/TrainData'.
+Directory: Ensure all data files are stored in the directory 'C:/~/TrainData'.

 Filter by PearsonR: The script filters out rows with a PearsonR value below 0.7: